nikhilpr23/markdown-previewer-react/README.md

 ### markdownPreviewer

-This project was created with the objective of completing the **second** of 5 projects under FreeCodeCamp's Front End Libraries Cerification course.

-> When I enter GitHub flavored markdown into the Editor, the text is rendered as HTML in the Previewer as I type.
+# When I enter GitHub flavored markdown into the Editor, the text is rendered as HTML in the Previewer as I type.

+> This project was created with the objective of completing the **second** of 5 projects under FreeCodeCamp's Front End Libraries Cerification course.

 **Technologies Used** -
 - React
+- Javascript
 - ES6
 - Marked(library to parse Markdown)
 - HTML5